 Wolf-Livestock Conflict Prevention Grants were first funded by the Minnesota Legislature in 2017.
-These grants are available to Minnesota livestock producers and provide reimbursement for costs of approved practices to prevent wolf-livestock conflicts.
-Two grant cycles will occur with $120,000 available in total for each.
-Grants for the first cycle have been awarded and projects are underway.
-The second grant cycle (2018-2019) will begin after July 1, 2018 and will run through June 30, 2019.
-Work for the second grant cycle must be done and expenses reported by June 30, 2019.
+These grants were available to Minnesota livestock producers and $240,000 was granted by the Department to livestock producers for costs of approved practices to prevent wolf-livestock conflicts between July 1, 2017 and June 30, 2019.

-As specified in the legislation, eligible expenses for the grant program will include any or all of the following items: purchase of guard animals, veterinary costs for guard animals, the installation of wolf-barriers which may include pens, fladry and fencing, the installation of wolf-deterring lights and alarms, calving or lambing shelters, or other measures demonstrated to effectively reduce wolf-livestock conflicts.
+This fall, the Department has received a grant from the US Fish and Wildlife Service to continue making grants to livestock producers for measures that will reduce wolf-livestock conflicts.
+A total of $60,000 is available through August 31, 2020.
+Like the previous rounds of grants, eligible expenses for the grant program will include any or all of the following items: purchase of guard animals, veterinary costs for guard animals, the installation of wolf-barriers which may include pens, fladry and fencing, the installation of wolf-deterring lights and alarms, calving or lambing shelters, or other measures demonstrated to effectively reduce wolf-livestock conflicts.

-Applications for the 2018-19 Wolf-Livestock Conflict Prevention Grant program must be emailed or postmarked by 5:00 PM June 29, 2018.
+Applications for the Wolf-Livestock Conflict Prevention Grants must be emailed or postmarked by 5:00 PM January 31, 2020.
 Late applications will not be considered.
 The MDA is not responsible for any email problems resulting in MDA not receiving a proposal on time.
 It is the responsibility of the responder to ensure that any email submittals are received by MDA before the deadline.
 If unable to fill-out electronically, please use black ink.
 Keep a copy of your application for your own records.
 Incomplete grant applications will not be accepted or reviewed.
 Submitted applications will not be returned.

 A Minnesota livestock farmer meeting these criteria: